 - The provider forwards the refund request to the USPS for payment or credit to the authorized user‘s mailing account.

 - The USPS will not issue individual customer refunds for unused postage value less than $25 remaining in a meter.

 Unused PC Postage indicia are considered for refund only if complete, legible, valid and documented pursuant to 9.3.1.
 See 9.3.9 for additional standards applicable to requests for undated unused PC Postage indicia and 9.3.10 and 9.3.11 for additional standards applicable to requests for refunds of dated unused PC Postage indicia.
 For all types of unused PC Postage indicia, submit refund requests as follows:

-c.
-If a request is denied, the authorized user may appeal within 30 days of the adverse ruling through the manager, Payment Technology, USPS Headquarters (see 608.8.0) who issues the final agency decision.
+- If a request is denied, the authorized user may appeal within 30 days of the adverse ruling through the director, Commercial Payment (see 608.8.0) who issues the final agency decision.
 Requests for appeal must include the physical submission of the original label.
 If the exact numerical value of postage paid is not displayed in the indicia, the customer must submit the corresponding transaction log.
 The customer‘s specific reason for requesting the appeal must be included.
 If the appeal to an unfavorable refund request ruling results in a refund being granted, the amount refunded may not exceed 90% of the indicia’s face value.

 Refunds will not normally be provided for valid, undated, serialized PC Postage indicia containing commonly used postage values.
 If the authorized user believes extraordinary circumstances justify an exception, requests for such refunds must include a detailed explanation.
 Requests will be considered by the PC Postage system provider on a case by case basis and as provided in 9.3.1 and 9.3.8.